oc-shopaholic/oc-shopaholic-docs/modules/category/home.md

 {% block content %}
 {{ parent() }}

+The "Categories" module allows you to create a tree of product categories for your site.
+You can display the category tree in the menu of your site or on the catalog page.
+You can attach one main category to a product and several additional ones.
+You can create category pages and display a list of products filtered by category.

 ## Backend

 You can create and edit categories by going to **Backend -> Catalog -> Categories**